 - Stand tall with your core braced.

-- Hands should be slightly wider than shoulder width.
-Palms face up.
+- Hands should be slightly wider than shoulder width, palms facing up.

 - Initiate the movement by engaging the biceps.

-- Bring the barbell to your shoulders, squeeze the bicep, then control as you extend back down.
+- Bring the barbell to your shoulders, squeeze the bicep at the top, then control as you extend back down.

 Pro Tip:

-This is a pretty classic bicep exercise.
-Move your hands out slightly wider than shoulder width to make this even more biased toward the shortcut.
+Move your hands out slightly wider than shoulder width to make this even more biased toward the short head.
 That will force more supination, which the short head is primarily responsible for.

 2. Wide Grip EZ Bar Curls